Francisco Zumaqué: Education

-After a short stay in Cartagena between 1963 and 1964, where he began a career in engineering, he decided to travel to Bogota to enroll the Conservatory of Music at the Universidad Nacional de Colombia.
+After a short stay in Cartagena between 1963 and 1964, where he began a career in engineering, he decided to travel to Bogotá to enroll the Conservatory of Music at the Universidad Nacional de Colombia.
 He studied Harmony with Antonio Benavides, Counterpoint and Fugue with Fabio González Zuleta, Direction and Implementation of musical bands with José Rozo Contreras, and Conducting and Orchestration with Olav Roots.
 Very soon he began writing academic compositions and, encouraged by his fellow students, delved into the use of atonal languages.
 Simultaneously he began composing and conducting music for television and radio, and also joined as Artistic Director for CBS Records (later Sony Music) for which he made several musical arrangements of Colombian popular music with innovative instrumental formats.

 In 1970 he graduated from the Universidad Nacional with a degree as Composer and Orchestra Conductor.
 Thanks to his academic performance he received the scholarship "Best Student of Fine Arts", that allowed him to continue his advanced studies in France.
 The following year he joined the American Conservatory in Paris where he studied with Nadia Boulanger (musical notation), Annette Dieudonné (auditory training) and Michel Philippot (composition).
 He also participated in the renowned Electroacoustic music courses of Pierre Schaeffer and Guy Reibel in the Groupe de Recherches Musicales (GRM) in Paris.
 He studied conducting with Igor Markevich and attended the composition class of Olivier Messiaen from whom he adopted his innovative ideas about treatment and development of rhythmic material.

 His contact with contemporary trends of music played a role in his valuation for traditional musical forms and popular practice.
 In the first encounter with Nadia Boulanger presented works of abstract type with a highly developed language, but only managed to really capture her attention when he played in several piano pieces he had composed especially for a Colombian telenovela.
 The music included songs from the Chocó department in accordance with the cultural context framed by the telenovela.
 After listening these compositions, Boulanger prompted him to inquire himself about searching his own and original language.